osscameroon/cacho/README.md

 # CACHO

-A tiny C++ in-memory cache system with Least recently Used algorithm as a python shared-object library!
+A tiny C++ in-memory cache system with Least recently Used algorithm as a python shared-object library !

 ## How to install